neura-sx/graphene-book/test/BSIP14.md

 # Specifications
 * The committee sets two values:
-(a) Maximum Income `MI` - it's the maximum income the network *wants* to receive from each AM sold,
+(a) Maximum Income `MI` - it's the maximum income the network *would like* to receive from each AM sold,
 (b) Network's Share `NS` - it's the network's share in the registrar's income from AM sales.
 The registrar is obliged to share with the network `NS` of its income but not more than `MI`.
 In other words, the network gets the smaller value of these two: `MI` and `NS` * AM price.
+Thus it's not guaranteed to receive `MI`, but this mechanism will attempt this, if the AM price is high enough.

 * The price of AM is determined by the registrar who has originally registered a given account.
 When registering a new account, the registrar sets the future price of AM in terms of percentage of `MI`.